 \subsection{Scene Manipulation}

-We demonstrate the downstream application of scene manipulation on our method, and compare with the aforementioned methods on scene graph constraints in Table \ref{tab:mani}.
-Our method has the highest total score in both relation change and object addition modes.
-In both modes, the results are on-par with Graph-to-3D on easy relations, whereas there is a major improvement in the hard ones.
-Further, within the retrieval methods, \textit{ours w/o SB} improves over the baselines on change mode, and on-par in the addition mode.
-It could be argued that changing could be more difficult since it could alter multiple objects, whereas object insertion has less effect in overall scene.
+We demonstrate the downstream application of scene manipulation on our method and compare it with the aforementioned methods on scene graph constraints in Table \ref{tab:mani}.
+Our methods have the highest total score in both relation change and object addition modes.
+In both modes, the results are on par with Graph-to-3D on easy relations, whereas there is a major improvement in the hard ones.
+Further, within the retrieval methods, Ours w/o SB improves over the baselines in the addition mode and is on par in the change mode.
+It could be argued that changing could be more difficult since it could alter multiple objects, whereas object insertion has less effect on the overall scene.
 We show some qualitative manipulation examples in the Supplementary Material.